typekit/webfontloader/README.md

 WebFontConfig = {
   monotype: {
     projectId: 'xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx',
-    version: 12345 // (optional, flushes the CDN cache) }
+    version: 12345 // (optional, flushes the CDN cache), loadAllFonts:true //(optional, loads all project fonts) }
 };
 ```

-The Fonts.com module has an optional `version` option which acts as a cache-buster.
+The Fonts.com module has an optional `version` option which acts as a cache-buster, optional `loadAllFonts` loads all project fonts.
+By default, Fonts.com module loads only fonts used on the page.

 ### Google